What can I do with Save/Load addon?

 To see this controller in action:

-- Download default 3D example project here
+• Download default 3D example project here

-- Run the scene (Assets\BGDatabaseBasic3DExample\Scenes\BGExample1.unity), collect some objects and save the game
+• Run the scene (Assets\BGDatabaseBasic3DExample\Scenes\BGExample1.unity), collect some objects and save the game

-- Let's assume this was made by a real player with our game version 1, and now we want to develop version 1.1 and we want to add a new scene.
+• Let's assume this was made by a real player with our game version 1, and now we want to develop version 1.1, and we want to add a new scene.
 We could add a new scene without any controller and without any issue, but we want to populate this scene with Collectable rows, and we do not want them to be deleted while loading save file.
 Without this controller, all Collectable rows will be overriden with the data from the save file, cause in SaveLoad merge settings we marked this table for "addingMissing" and "removingOrphaned" (which basically mean the whole table will be restored from save file)

-- At this point we start to develop game version 1.1.
-We will omit real scene creating, cause all we want- is to make sure our save file will be loaded properly and it will not erase our newly added collectables for new scene
+• At this point we start to develop game version 1.1.
+We will omit real scene creating, cause all we want - is to make sure our save file will be loaded properly, and it will not erase our newly added collectables for new scene

-and add a new scene - For newly created scene assign "version" field to 1
+• For newly created scene assign "version" field to 1

-- Choose "Collectable" field for new scene and add some Collectables
+• Choose "Collectable" field for new scene and add some Collectables

-, and assign "Controller Type" field to MyCustomSaveLoadController (this is a class name of our controller) - Save the database and run BGExample1.unity scene again
+• Now choose Addons->SaveLoad, and assign "Controller Type" field to MyCustomSaveLoadController (this is a class name of our controller)

-and make sure all saved Collectables remain intact, just like newly added Collectables for our new scene.
+• Load the game, choose Database->Scene and make sure all saved Collectables remain intact, just like newly added Collectables for our new scene.
 Also, you can run the same example without controller assigned to see the difference

-- row-level controller on export/import page
+1. row-level controller on export/import page

 BeforeSave event